Sword and sorcery: Style and themes

-Sprague DeCamp has since received considerable backlash from the modern sword and sorcery community for fueling misconceptions about the purpose and style of the genre.
-Organizations such as the Robert E. Howard Foundation and various fanzines have worked elevate the embedded themes of social criticism and indicate the academic importance of the genre's relevance to the development of existentialist literature.
+Sprague de Camp has since received considerable backlash from the modern sword and sorcery community for fueling misconceptions about the purpose and style of the genre.
+Organizations such as the Robert E. Howard Foundation and various fanzines have worked to elevate the embedded themes of social criticism and indicate the academic importance of the genre's relevance to the development of existentialist literature.

 Many sword and sorcery tales have turned into lengthy series of adventures.
 Their lower stakes and less-than world-threatening dangers make this more plausible than a repetition of the perils of high fantasy.
-So too does the nature of the heroes; most sword and sorcery protagonists, travelers by nature, find peace after adventure deathly dull.
+So too does the nature of the heroes; most sword and sorcery protagonists, travelers by nature, find peace after adventure dull.

 Sword and sorcery experiences crossover with dark fantasy.
 The scale of the struggles depicted is smaller, and the main character usually pursues personal gain, such as wealth or love.
 The opposition between good and evil characteristic of fantasy also exists in Sword and Sorcery literature, but it is less absolute and the events often take place in a morally gray area.
 These features are especially emphasized in newer works of the genre.
 The stories are fast-paced and action-oriented, with lots of violent fight scenes.
 Like most speculative fiction, Sword and Sorcery has been criticized for its over employment of the Deus ex machina trope.

 Writers such as Howard, Michael Moorcock and Samuel R. Delany have used the Sword and Sorcery genre to address serious themes such as Assisted suicide, anti-fascism, liberty, anti-slavery, sex trafficking, criticism of organized religion, and the cyclical rise and fall of civilization.
 Sword and sorcery is most well known for its discussion of agency and employment of ideas related to conflict theory.
 While sword and sorcery employs a wide variety of narrative conflicts, the most typical structure is Man Vs Man, presented in the context of Man Vs Society or Man Vs God, wherein the villain of the story is a symbolic representation of a greater evil.

 A quote from The Alexandrian summarizes a core theme found within sword and sorcery:

-"The mythic root of these stories is Robin Hood, whose idyllic society of Merry Men living in the barbarism of Sherwood Forest achieves the ideals of chivalry and nobility which are falsely claimed by the corrupt powers of “civilization.” ...Where civilization fails to protect the innocent (and is, in fact, often the ones victimizing them), it is the “outsider” that civilization teaches you to fear that will ultimately sacrifice to help those in need."
+"The mythic root of these stories is Robin Hood, whose idyllic society of Merry Men living in the barbarism of Sherwood Forest achieves the ideals of chivalry and nobility which are falsely claimed by the corrupt powers of "civilization." ...Where civilization fails to protect the innocent (and is, in fact, often the ones victimizing them), it is the "outsider" that civilization teaches you to fear that will ultimately sacrifice to help those in need."

-It is typical for the topics that sword and sorcery deals with to be divisive.
-Certain authors, particularly from 1960 to the late 1980s, have been criticized for excessive violence, misogyny, racism and fascism.